djlad/gotainer/README.md

 # Gotainer
 Dead simple dependency injection container for Golang.
-A dependency injection container stores implementations based on an interface.
-It can then be used to request a dependency given an interface.
 This allows you to easily swap implementations of your interfaces with mocks or alternative implementations.
-Never manually wire your dependencies again.
+Never manually wire your dependencies into constructor calls again.

 ## Install
 ```